ezra-fast/OSCPNotes/Lessons.md

 root in the default username for mysql connections; ALWAYS try root as the username    --> define('DB_SERVER_USERNAME', ''); means the username is root

+Always check the web root for .git folder

 search for other database usernames passwords using grep

         grep -r "dbname=" / 2>/dev/null